The Productivity Project

-The Productivity Project is a collaboration among the Alberta Centre for Labour Market Research, LearningCITY Collective, Canada West Foundation, Mount Royal University, and the University of Calgary’s School of Public Policy.
-Together, we address a pivotal question:
+The Productivity Project is a collaboration among the Alberta Centre for Labour Market Research, the Alberta Chambers of Commerce, Mount Royal University, the University of Calgary’s School of Public Policy, Canada’s Productivity Initiative, and the LearningCITY Collective.

 How can human capital drive Canada's productivity?